-Microchip received QS-9000 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona in July 1999 and Mountain View, California in March 2002.
-The Company's quality system processes and procedures are QS-9000 compliant for its PICmicro® 8-bit MCUS, KEEL0Q® code hopping devices, Serial EEPROMs, microperipherals, non-volatile memory and analog products.
-In addition, Microchip's quality system for the design and manufacture of development systems is ISO 9001 certified.
+Microchip received ISO/TS-16949:2002 quality system certification for its worldwide headquarters, design and wafer fabrication facilities in Chandler and Tempe, Arizona and Mountain View, California in October 2003.
+The Company's quality system processes and procedures are for its PICmicro® 8-bit MCUs, KEEL00® code hopping devices, Serial EEPROMs, microperipherals, nonvolatile memory and analog products.
+In addition, Microchip's quality system for the design and manufacture of development systems is ISO 9001:2000 certified.